BeauPrime/BeauRoutine/README.md

 ## Tweens

 ### Tweens as coroutines
-In BeauRoutine, Tweens are implemented as a special kind of coroutine, performing animation over time in place of logic.
+In BeauRoutine, tweens are implemented as a special kind of coroutine called ``Tween``.
+They perform animation over time.

 ```csharp
 // Create the tween